 If these facts are confusing for you, you're not alone.
 Securing representation by a qualified disability attorney will make the entire disability application process much easier for you to understand.

 You or your attorney can contact the Social Security Administration.
 All such calls are kept strictly confidential.
-The Social Security Administration pledges to give you courteous service and accurate information, but you will still probably be more comfortable throughout the application and appeal processes if you are represented by a qualified attorney or advocate who is a disability expert.
+The Social Security Administration pledges to give you courteous service and accurate information, but you will still probably be more comfortable throughout the application and appeal processes if you are represented by a qualified attorney or advocate.